 "Advancement is one of the eight methods used by Scout leaders to help boys fulfill the aims of the BSA." -Scoutmaster Handbook

 You may wonder, "Who do I contact when I have an advancement question at my local council office", we have an answer.
-Your council advancement specialist, is Michelle Baumann.
-Michelle Baumann has been dedicated to providing Cascade Pacific Council members for over twenty two years with extraordinary service, integrity, and knowledge; she is an expert on advancement matters.
+Your council advancement specialist is Michelle Baumann.
+Michelle has been dedicated to providing Cascade Pacific Council members with knowledge and extraordinary service for over twenty two years.
+She is an expert on advancement matters.

 Phone: (503) 225-5714